-Although we currently have no material commitments for capital expenditures, we plan to make expenditures during the remainder of 2003 for property, plant, and equipment of approximately \$2.6 million, including \$1.2 million at our composite building products business.
-We no longer expect to expand our Green Bay facility in 2003, although we do expect to make significant investments in production equipment.
-In addition, we are planning to establish an assembly facility in China to support our stock-preparation equipment business.
-We presently estimate that the facility will be operational in mid-2004 and that the costs to establish this new facility, most of which we expect to incur in 2004, could range from \$2 to \$3 million.
+Although we currently have no material commitments for capital expenditures, we plan to make expenditures during the remainder of 2003 for property, plant, and equipment of approximately \$1.6 million, including \$0.7 million at our composite building products business.
+We no longer expect to expand our Green Bay, Wisconsin, composites facility in 2003.
+We have made significant investments in production equipment and currently believe that we have sufficient manufacturing capacity at that facility to meet demand in 2004.
+We are establishing an assembly facility in China to support our stock-preparation equipment business.
+We presently estimate that the China facility will be operational in mid-2004 and that the costs to establish this new facility, most of which we expect to incur in 2004, could range from \$2.0 to \$3.0 million.